ShermanMatthew/ShermanMatthew.github.io/_posts/2026-07-14-enhancing-targeting-accuracy.md

 * Recall = **0.762** meaning that of all *actual* delivery club signups, we predicted correctly 76.2% of the time
 * F1-Score = **0.865**

 These are interesting.
-The KNN has obtained the highest overall Classification Accuracy & Precision, but the lower Recall score has penalised the F1-Score meaning that is actually lower than what was seen for both the Decision tree & the Random Forest!
+The KNN has obtained the highest overall Classification Accuracy & Precision, but the lower Recall score has penalised the F1-Score meaning that is actually lower than what was seen for both the Decision Tree & the Random Forest!

 <br>
 ### Finding The Optimal Value For k <a name="knn-opt-k"></a>